syncfusion-content/javascript-docs/js/ReportViewer/create-aspnet-core-web-api-service.md

 N> You cannot load the application report with path information in ASP.NET Core.
 So, you must load the report as Stream like an example provided above in `OnInitReportOptions`.
 The Sales Order Detail.rdl report can be downloaded from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Sales_Order_Detail-1633189686).
 You can find all the rdl/rdlc files in the Syncfusion installed location (%userprofile%\AppData\Local\Syncfusion\EssentialStudio\{{ site.releaseversion }}\Common\Data\ejReportTemplate).

-Run the application and use the API URL (http://localhost:port number/Home) in Report Viewer `reportServiceUrl` property.
+2.Run the application and use the API URL (http://localhost:port number/Home) in Report Viewer `reportServiceUrl` property.

 ## Enable Cross-Origin Requests
 Browser security prevents Report Viewer from making requests to your Web API Service when both runs in a different domain.
 To allow access to your Web API service from different domain, you must enable cross-origin requests.